ShadowOne333/MaternalBound-Redux/README.md

 ## MaternalBound Redux

-***MaternalBound Redux is a completely revamped and improved version of the original MaternalBound:*** https://forum.starmen.net/forum/Community/PKHack/WIP-MaternalBound-Uncensoring-Other-junk-hack/
+***MaternalBound Redux is a completely revamped and improved version of the original MaternalBound:*** <br />
+https://forum.starmen.net/forum/Community/PKHack/WIP-MaternalBound-Uncensoring-Other-junk-hack/

 **What does this mean?**

-That everything you found in the original MaternalBound can also be found here, but with a much more polished detail and also with a ton of Quality of Life improvements made to it.
+That everything you found in the original MaternalBound can also be found here, but with a much more polished detail and also with a ton of Quality of Life improvements made to it.<br />
 The whole source code for the project is available as well!
 Be sure to check out the release page at the bottom of this post to enter the GitHub page for the project, alongside the release page for the patches.

 **So… What changes can you expect out of MaternalBound Redux in addition to the ones found in the original MaternalBound?**